easegress-io/easegress/doc/pipeline_practice_guide.md

 #### Plugin

-1. [HTTP input](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-input-plugin): To enable HTTPS endpoint to receive Ease Monitor data send from the client.
+1. [HTTP input](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#http-input-plugin): To enable HTTPS endpoint to receive Ease Monitor data sent from the client.
 2. [Latency based sliding window limiter](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#latency-based-sliding-window-limiter-plugin): To add a limitation to control request rate.
 The limitation will be performed no matter how many concurrent clients send the request.
-In this case, we ask there are no more than 11 requests per second send to Ease Monitor pipeline.
+In this case, we ask there are no more than 11 requests per second sent to Ease Monitor pipeline.
 3. [IO reader](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#io-reader-plugin): To read Ease Monitor data from the client via HTTPS transport layer in to local memory for handling in next steps.
-4. [Json validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#json-validator-plugin): Validating the Ease Monitor data send from the client is using a certain schema.
+4. [Json validator](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#json-validator-plugin): Validating the Ease Monitor data sent from the client is using a certain schema.
 5. [Ease Monitor Json GID extractor](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#ease-monitor-json-gid-extractor-plugin): Extracts Ease Monitor global ID from the Ease Monitor data.
 You can use [Graphite GID extractor](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#graphite-gid-extractor-plugin) if you would like to use the pipeline to handle Ease Monitor data with graphite plaintext protocol.
 6. [Kafka output](https://github.com/hexdecteam/easegateway/blob/master/doc/plugin_ref.md#kafka-output-plugin): Sending the data to configured kafka topic, Ease Monitor pipeline will fetch them for rest of processes.